ff0rever/ff0rever/README.md

   <br>
   ✨ I´ve got a bunch of passions and coding is one of them.
   <br>
-  ✨ Curretly learning and working with Java.
+  ✨ Currently learning and working with Java.
   <br>

   [![Find me Badge](https://img.shields.io/badge/-find%20me%20elsewhere!-blueviolet)](https://linktr.ee/ff0rever)